 Barry Goldberg: Dr. Goldberg received his Ph.D. in History from the CUNY Graduate Center in 2017.
 His research examines the twentieth-century United States, with a focus on social and political, urban, and American Jewish history.
 Dr. Goldberg’s work has appeared in the Journal of Policy History, New York History, the American Jewish Archives Journal, the Gotham Center for New York History blog, and the Teaching United States History blog.
 As a graduate student, he taught U.S. history at Queens College and served as a Speechwriter at the Roosevelt House Public Policy Institute.
-After graduating, he worked as a Postdoctoral Archival Fellow at the ITPS and an Educator at the Lower East Side Tenement Museum.
-Currently, he is a Research Fellow at the Rockefeller Archive Center.
+After graduating, he worked as a Postdoctoral Archival Fellow at the ITPS, an Educator at the Lower East Side Tenement Museum, and as Research Fellow at the Rockefeller Archive Center.
+Currently he serves as Mellon/ACLS Fellow, Writer and Editor at the Partnership for Public Service, Washington, D.C.
 Follow him on Twitter @bpg269.
-He can be reached at firstname.lastname@example.org.
+He can be reached at email@example.com.

 Her master’s thesis (Dalhousie University 2012) explored New England family migration to Nova Scotia and attempts to transform the colony into a loyal Protestant bulwark in the years before the American Revolution.